 Although I am a math and science teacher, I have had to write a few things in my time.
 So, I started to write about Winifred one rainy February afternoon in 2019.
 I only had a school exercise book with me, no computer, so it was a little arduous and scribbly at first.
 But I kept going for the week despite my husband’s lack of encouragement.

 ‘Yep, think so,’ I replied.
 But really, I was whispering through time.

 Undeterred, I scribbled away and when we returned home, I kept writing, this time typing as my hand got sore.
 I wrote in my spare moments for five whole months, filling in the gaps and silences of Winifred’s story with the magic of fiction.
-By the time Heather’s birthday came around, I was able to present her with a ‘book’, all wrapped up with a pink satin bow.
+By the time Heather’s birthday came around, I presented her with a ‘book’, all wrapped up with a pink satin bow.
 It had no cover, just numbered typed pages printed off at the local Officeworks for $25.

 Publishing a book

-She was very surprised but fortunately, delighted and set about reading it in record time.
-Then she surprised me by sending it off to publishers unbeknown to me and by the time my birthday arrived she presented me with a letter of offer.
-It was from Austin-Macauley, London (the place most bumbling first-time authors go) for a contract to publish my little book, Whispers Through Time.
+She was very surprised, but fortunately delighted and set about reading it in record time.
+Then she surprised me, by sending it off to publishers unbeknown to me and by the time my birthday arrived she presented me with a letter of offer.
+It was from Austin-Macauley publishers in London, the place most bumbling first-time authors go.
+I signed a contract to publish my little book, Whispers Through Time.

 The sequel, Time, Heal my Heart is at the same publisher now awaiting publication this year.
 In the meantime, I wrote another book, The Last Hotel published March 2020 by Tellwell.
 But that is another story for another day, found on another of my blogs.

-I retired from teaching and now write historical fiction fulltime, whispering through time.
+I retired from teaching and now write historical fiction full-time, whispering through time, to encourage women.
 You never know what you can do until you try!